Sfq5/Senior-Group-Ai-voice-detection-/README.md

-# Senior-Group-Ai-voice-detection-
-ai voice detection code for both arabic and english
+Initial upload of English and Arabic AI voice detection prototypes